Linear Convergence of Gradient Descent for Quadratically Regularized Optimal Transport: Introduction

 A number of computational approaches have been considered, mostly targeting the dual problem of~\eqref{qotIntro},

 or its first-order condition of optimality,

 Here $(t)_+:=\max\{t,0\}$ denotes the positive part function; it appears as a consequence of the constraint that couplings are nonnegative measures.
 In the realm of discrete marginals, \cite{Muzellec.2017.AAAI} proposed a mirror gradient method while \cite{EssidSolomon.18} used a Newton-type algorithm to solve a minimum-cost flow problem on a graph.
 In~\cite{blondel18quadratic}, the authors leveraged a generic L-BFGS solver and also introduced an alternating minimization scheme.
 A similar Gauss–Seidel method was suggested in~\cite{Lorenz.2019}; the idea is to alternately solve the equations in~\eqref{SchrodingerIntro}.
 While Sinkhorn's algorithm implements the analogous iteration for entropic regularization, the equations in~\eqref{SchrodingerIntro} cannot be solved in closed form.
 To implement this implicit method, \cite{Lorenz.2019} explored both direct search strategies and a semi-smooth Newton method.
 These approaches were further examined in~\cite{lorenz.2019.preprint} where the authors noted good empirical convergence but a high computational cost per iteration in large-scale settings.
 To mitigate this, they proposed several alternative methods, including cyclic projections, dual gradient descent, and its accelerated variant.
 While no theoretical analysis is given, their numerical experiments suggest that all three approaches are efficient and consistent.
 (Note that the numerical methods and experiments can be found in the preprint~\cite{lorenz.2019.preprint}; they are omitted in the journal version \cite{LorenzMahler.22}.)
+Several algorithms are also presented in \cite{Pasechnyuk2023Algorithms}, together with bounds for their arithmetic complexity given discrete marginals.
 In the continuous setting, several works including \cite{EcksteinKupper.21, GeneveyEtAl.16, GulrajaniAhmedArjovskyDumoulinCourville.17, LiGenevayYurochkinSolomon.20, seguy2018large} apply neural networks to the dual problem.
 For instance, \cite{LiGenevayYurochkinSolomon.20} uses neural networks and gradient descent to compute regularized Wasserstein barycenters.